 Extreme Makeover: Historic Home Edition – Reevaluating Priorities and Engaging New Audiences (Exhibit Planning & Innovation)

 It’s time to put away fake food and expensive spoons; your historic house museum needs an extreme makeover!
 This session is all about practical methods to engage visitors in new and radical ways.
-Come hear how one historic house in Wisconsin did such a thing and how you can too!
+Come hear how historic houses in Wisconsin and beyond are engaging and surprising visitors and learn how you can too!

 Salary Equity and More: Attracting and Retaining a More Diverse Workforce (Leadership & Organizational Development)